 Master of Education

-Students will study a combination of modules that enable them to analyse, develop and share their own practice, building a portfolio of evidence and conducting in-depth action research investigating an area of their own choice.
+Students study a combination of modules that enable them to analyse, develop and share their own music education practice, building a portfolio of evidence and conducting in-depth action research investigating an area of their own choice.

-The programme will be available part-time over a period of two to four years and is designed to fit around a professional musician's portfolio of other commitments.
-On a case-by-case basis, a one-year full-time route will also be available, subject to approval by the Programme Leader.
-Students requiring a Tier 4 visa to study in the UK must select the one year option.
+The programme is available part-time over a period of two to four years and is designed to fit around a professional musician's portfolio of other commitments.
+On a case-by-case basis, a one-year full-time route is also available, subject to approval by the Programme Leader.
+Students requiring a Student visa to study in the UK must select the one year option.

 This programme is suitable for:

-- Music teachers working in schools, community and other settings, who satisfy the application requirements.
+- Music teachers working in schools, community and other settings

 Learning & teaching

-Students will complete a major independent research project based on their own experience and build a portfolio of practice that shows evidence of their professional development.
+Students on the Master of Education in Music Education programme will complete a major independent research project based on their own experience and build a portfolio of practice that shows evidence of their professional development.
 Contact time is structured around intensive study blocks with weekly face-to-face classes and observational placement opportunities for some optional modules.

 You will be taught by a team of world-class professors, many of whom hold principal positions in major ensembles and some of whom are the biggest names in their field.
 Contextual studies are taught by a range of academics, including those undertaking active research, who are regarded as experts in their disciplines.
 You may also be taught by external specialists and have the chance to learn with visiting artists.